 Many have noted Emily’s impassioned desire for opera; she describes it as her raison d’être, dedicating her life to the craft.
 For Emily, opera is the ultimate medium through which emotional communication takes place: a transformative experience for singer and audience alike.

 This season, Emily makes her much-anticipated role debut as Gilda in Verdi’s Rigoletto with Jerusalem Lyric Opera.
 This season also includes a return to Pacific Opera Project for their “super” take on The Magic Flute, singing First Spirit while covering Pamina, as well as an appearance as Lieschen in Korngold's Der Ring des Polykrates with Numi Opera.
-Emily was awarded Second Place in the 2019 Jerusalem International Opera Competition.
+Emily was awarded First Place in the Dominant Music Club's 2020 Vocal Competition, Second Place in the 2019 Jerusalem International Opera Competition, and as a finalist will perform in the Redlands Bowl Grand Finals Concert with the Hollywood Chamber Orchestra.

 In her 2017-2018 season, Emily appeared in the title role of The Cunning Little Vixen with Opera Steamboat, formerly known as Emerald City Opera, and made her Chicago debut singing the role of the Narrator in the world premiere of For Those in Peril, a new opera by Francis L. Lynch.
 She also joined Pacific Opera Project to cover Zerlina in Don Giovanni and perform Annina in La traviata.
 Emily was a Loren L. Zachary National Vocal Competition semifinalist and a recipient of the Encouragement Award from the Metropolitan Opera National Council Auditions, Arizona District.